RyanJulyan/Flask-BDA/README.md

 >
 > press the  "Windows-Key" type "cmd", "Right-Click" on the word "Command Prompt" and Select the option "Run as administrator" and then follow the previous steps again

-* Open browser and install docker desktop
+* Open browser and install docker desktop:
-    * Go to: https://hub.docker.com/editions/community/docker-ce-desktop-windows/ to get the installer
+    * Go to: [https://hub.docker.com/editions/community/docker-ce-desktop-windows/](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) to get the installer
 * "Windows-Key + R" will show you the 'RUN' box
     * Type "C:\Program Files\Docker\Docker\Docker Desktop.exe" to open docker
 * Open new terminal